-Rebecca Ann Bentley is an Australian director, writer, actor, producer & editor currently based in Melbourne, Australia.
+Rebecca Ann Bentley is a queer Australian director, writer & producer currently based in Melbourne, Australia.

-Rebecca wanted to learn the other side of the camera, so she started taking on behind the scenes roles such as script supervisor, casting director and first assistant director on independent short films & web series.
-This experience led her to feel even more inspired and in love with the industry.
-As a strong believer in creating your own opportunities, it also led to her to write, direct, produce & edit her own projects, which she feels most at home doing.
+Rebecca also wanted to learn the other side of the camera, so she started working behind the scenes as a script supervisor, casting director and first assistant director on independent short films & web series.
+This experience inspired and motivated her further to make the industry her career.
+As a strong believer in creating your own opportunities, it led her to write, direct, produce & edit her own projects.

 Over the last two years, Rebecca has been diagnosed with epilepsy as well as numerous other invisible chronic illnesses.
 She didn't let this stop her though.
 She has started using her voice to try and spread awareness, create opportunities for people in similar situations and also create stories surrounding these and many other illnesses.
 This as well as other reasons has led her to decide to focus mainly on writing and directing instead of acting.
 She has a strong focus on creating stories with messages that make people think and stories that shows dark and complex human behaviour

 Rebecca's first short films, Forever, and Letting Go, toured in 2018 to 2020 through festivals and won awards.
 Her recent short film, Him, released in early 2020 is touring festivals and has already won several awards.

 Rebecca launched her own production company, Bentley Pictures in January 2020.
 The company is focused on stories with messages and has just finished filming their first independent feature film, Kill Me, Heal Me about violence against men.
 The film stars Rebecca as the co-lead and she also wrote, directed & co-produced the film.
 This is a topic she is very passionate about and is looking forward to creating further awareness, while also breaking down the stigma surrounding violence against men and men's mental health issues.